mrothenbuecher/abas-help-editor/README.md

 online markdown editor to create help files for the abas EPR

 ## benefits
-- write the help files with markdown
+- write the help files for abas ERP with markdown
 - work parallel on one document (multiuser)
+- add images and files with drag and drop

 ## requirements
 node js 9.8.0 or higher and npm 5.8.0